Progynova Tablets is a brand of medicine containing the active ingredient oestradiol valerate.

 See TGA website (www.ebs.tga.gov.au) for latest Australian Consumer Medicine Information.

-® Registered Trademark of Bayer AG, Germany.
+® Registered trademark of the Bayer group, Germany.

 © Bayer Australia Ltd